 This memo documents summary results of the air quality conformity analysis of the 2016 Constrained Long Range Plan (CLRP) Amendment and FY2017-2022 Transportation Improvement Program (TIP) with respect to ozone season pollutants, specifically, Volatile Organic Compounds (VOC) and Nitrogen Oxides (NOx).
+TPB staff has found that the Air Quality Conformity Analysis of the 2016 CLRP and FY 2017-2022 TIP demonstrates adherence to all mobile source emissions budgets for the pollutants analyzed, VOC and NOx.
 The results, showing that the CLRP and TIP meet all conformity requirements, have been reviewed by the Transportation Planning Board (TPB) Technical Committee and the Metropolitan Washington Air Quality Committee Technical Advisory Committee (MWAQC TAC).
 The findings were released for public comment and interagency consultation on October 13, 2016.
 The public comment period will end on November 12, 2016.